A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Minimal Adequacy Postulates

 \section{Minimal Adequacy Postulates}

-In the rest of the paper, we assess the strength of $RM$ by testing it against a set of voting postulates. \footnote{For a comprehensive treatment of the postulates most typically deemed to be reasonable to expect measures of voting power to satisfy, see Felsenthal and Machover (1988) and Laruelle and Valenciano (2005a).} We begin with two sets of basic {\em adequacy postulates}, namely the {\em iso-invariance postulate} and {\em dummy postulates}, which any reasonable measure of a priori voting power ought to satisfy (Felsenthal and Machover 1998), and whose satisfaction we embedded in the definition of a measure of voting power.
+In the rest of the paper, we assess the strength of $RM$ by testing it against a set of voting postulates. \footnote{For a comprehensive treatment of the postulates most typically deemed to be reasonable to expect measures of voting power to satisfy, see \citet{FelM98, LarV05a}.} We begin with the basic {\em adequacy postulates}, namely the {\em iso-invariance postulate} and {\em dummy postulates}, which any reasonable measure of voting power ought to satisfy \citep{FelM98}, and whose satisfaction we embedded in the definition of a measure of voting power.
 We shall now prove that $RM$ satisfies these postulates.